xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 **[p4]:** To fix the problem, we'll avoid it -- when we come from the stem into the blossom, we'll do the following:

 **[p5]:**

-- first, we'll „contract“ the blossom into a single vertex
+1. we'll „contract“ the blossom into a single vertex
-- second, we'll find an augmenting path in this new graph
+2. we'll find an augmenting path in this new graph
-- third, we'll improve the matching using this augmenting path and
+3. we'll improve the matching using this augmenting path and
-- fourth, we'll „lift“ the path back to the original graph
+4. we'll „lift“ the path back to the original graph

 **[p6]:** Here, we are relying on the fact that the graph has an augmenting path if and only if the contracted graph has an augmenting path.